Updates Related To COVID-19

 - Team members must wash hands frequently.

-- Recommend groups keep meeting through phases 1-3.
+- Recommend groups keep meeting.
 (Normally we shift to a light schedule or groups take off over the summer).
 Because of the unique circumstances of the pandemic, groups are vital to connection for many.

 - Some Zoom accounts will be retained for use upon request.